 At the same time, there are bloggers who feel more inspired to write about various topics and who want to share their knowledge in various fields.
 Why not, as long as you have the urge to write and keep going?!

-These are just a few of the things I’ve learned in three years of blogging.
+These are just a few of the things I’ve learned from blogging.
 It’s definitely have been a great journey and I’m only looking forward to what comes next.
+All of these lessons have helped me to grow my own business and improve my online presence.